pypy/pypy/pypy/doc/jit/virtualizable.rst

 * Each array access must be with a known positive index that cannot raise an ``IndexError``.
 Using ``no = jit.hint(no, promote=True)`` might be useful to get a constant-number access.
+This is only safe if the index is actually constant or changing rarely within the context of the user's code.

-* If you allocate a new virtualizable in the JIT, it has to be done like this (for example if we're in ``Frame.__init__``)::
+* If you initialize a new virtualizable in the JIT, it has to be done like this (for example if we're in ``Frame.__init__``)::

     self = hint(self, access_directly=True, fresh_virtualizable=True)

   that way you can populate the fields directly.

-* If you use virtualizable outside of the JIT - it's very expensive and sometimes aborts tracing.
+* If you use virtualizable outside of the JIT – it's very expensive and sometimes aborts tracing.
 Consider it carefully as to how do it only for debugging purposes and not every time (e.g. ``sys._getframe`` call).